Appraisily/scrapper/SCRAPE_PROCESS.md

 Parameters explained:
 - `query`: The search keyword (URL-encoded)
 - `saveToGcs`: Flag to save results to Google Cloud Storage
-- `saveImages`: Flag to download and save item images
+- `saveImages`: Flag to download and save item images (IMPORTANT: set to `true` to enable image downloading)
 - `bucket`: Destination GCS bucket name
 - `fetchAllPages`: Flag to scrape all available result pages

+**IMPORTANT**: Always include `saveImages=true` if you want to download images.
+The image downloading feature is implemented in the `/api/search` endpoint but is only activated when this parameter is set to `true`.

 ### Progress Tracking